 State University of New York System-wide Policy

 All students are required to accept SUNY Brockport Code of Student Conduct to register.
-A hold is placed on the student account (at the end of each day) for students who have not accepted the Code of Student Conduct, precluding the student from conducting further business with the College.
+A hold is placed on the student account (at the end of each day) for students who have not accepted the Code of Student Conduct, precluding the student from conducting further business with the University.

 Course Limits for SummerSession